Pure-Web-Foundation/pure-ds/FONT-LOADING.md

 ## Overview

-Pure DS now automatically loads fonts from Google Fonts when they're not available in the browser.
+PDS now automatically loads fonts from Google Fonts when they're not available in the browser.
 This feature works seamlessly in "live" mode as you configure your design system.

 ## How It Works